WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/br_on_cast_fail
 - the instruction (BR_ON_CAST_FAIL l rt_1 rt_2) is valid with the instruction type t* :: [rt_1] -> t* :: [rt_2] if:
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - C.LABELS[l] is t* :: [rt].
   - the reference type rt_1 is valid.
   - the reference type rt_2 is valid.